MichaelFrieze/schooldaysleft/docs/dev-notes.md

 - look into tailwind v3 to be able to use theme switcher
 - Check to see if I can get theme color data from the theme switcher components for clerk appearance
 - iOS chrome browser bounces when scrolling to bottom and reverts to top. doesn't happen on other browsers, not even brave
+- Work on theme switcher
+  - Theme switching will be entirely client-side
+  - use a server action to set user theme choice to clerk publicMetadata sessionClaims
+  - Get the data from sessionClaims for user theme preference as the default theme in the ThemeProvider
+- Write docs on how to add new themes

 ```
     "vercel-build": "if [ \"$VERCEL_ENV\" = \"production\" ]; then drizzle-kit push; elif [ \"$VERCEL_ENV\" = \"preview\" ]; drizzle-kit push --force; fi && next build",